 The prize is named for Milton Moskowitz (1932-2019), one of the field’s first and most innovative investigators, whose pioneering legacy continues through the Moskowitz Prize.
 In 2020 the Moskowitz Prize became an initiative of Northwestern University’s Kellogg School of Management.
 First presented in 1996 by the U.S. Social Investment Forum, the Prize was awarded by UC Berkeley's Haas School of Business from 2005-2019.
 Kellogg is honored to carry forward the legacy of work that has made the Prize the most prestigious research award in sustainable finance.

-The winning paper’s authors will also be invited to present to the global Impact & Sustainable Finance Faculty Consortium.
+The winning paper’s authors will be invited to present to the global Impact & Sustainable Finance Faculty Consortium.
 Reasonable travel expenses will be covered.

 The Journal of Investing customarily accepts the winning paper for publication, although this is not a requirement or certainty and occurs at the discretion of the author.

+Submissions for the 2021 Prize will open in spring of 2021.
 Additional guidance on eligibility can be found in the 2020 Call For Papers.Remaining questions?
 Contact us via email

 Honorable Mention: Yongtae Kim, Santa Clara University and Meir Statman, Santa Clara University for “Do Corporations Invest Enough In Environmental Responsibility?“